 12 oz.
 Brazil Linen from InstaLinen.
 This 100% linen fabric is offered in many gorgeous colors.
 My favorites are Blue #5, Off-White (both shown in photo above) and White.
 Read my review and take a look how it made up in a chair slipcover and a sofa slipcover.

 Fritz Linen-Cotton Stripe by Richloom.
 Offered in lovely muted colors with a simple ticking stripe pattern woven in.
 I first spotted this fabric in a slipcover made by Sherri at August Blues.
 Even though this fabric is made with more cotton than linen, it still has many of the linen characteristics I love.

-Hemp Canvas from Hemp Traders.
+Hemp Canvas color natural.
 This fabric is 100% hemp and won’t disappoint.
 It has the same look, feel and performance of a heavy weight linen.
 Hemp and linen are very similar in so many ways.
 I love the semi-bleached natural color.
 Check out more of my favorite hemp fabrics here.